Daniil-Astakhov/Daniil-Astakhov/README.md

 # 💫 About Me:
 Hello!
 My name is Daniil and I am a developer with experience in various web technologies.
 My tech stack includes the following:

-I am proficient in JavaScript, and I have experience in developing web applications and single-page applications using HTML5, CSS3, and various frameworks, including React, and React Router.
+I am proficient in JavaScript, and I have experience in developing web applications and single-page applications using HTML5, CSS3, and various frameworks, including React.
 I have also worked with Redux to manage application state.